SafeAndS0und/deploy-tracker-action/README.md

 ### Inputs
 Pretty much all inputs besides the access token have a handy default values assigned using [Github Context](https://docs.github.com/en/actions/learn-github-actions/contexts#job-context).
 You can override any field using the inputs.
-Some fields also serve different roles (for example we can deduce ticket by looking for a ticket-id pattern in branch or commit message)
+Some fields also serve different roles or be used for setting other fields (for example we can deduce ticket by looking for a ticket-id pattern in branch or commit message, or we can deduce environment based on branch name)
 All of this is better described in the [Deploy Tracker documentation](https://deploytracker.io/documentation/api-and-integrations/notification-parameters).

 If you want to stop Deploy Tracker from using the default value of a given field, set its value to '-', like so: